-It must be said, from the outset, that this first book of the trilogy, King Maker, is a difficult novel to digest.
-It is a slow burn―one that requires considerable amounts of patience to finish reading.
-Even then, many of those readers who succeed in seeing it through to the very end will still, likely, have trouble deciding what to make of it.
+It has to be said, from the outset, that this first book of the trilogy, King Maker, is a difficult novel to digest.
+It is very much a slow burn―one that requires a considerable amount of patience to finish reading.
+Even then, many readers who succeed in seeing it through to the very end will still, likely, have trouble deciding what to make of it.

 As most of the book’s principle characters are either gang members or closely associated with gang culture, their actions tend to stray well outside the law.
 There is little black and white morality on show―mostly shades of grey.
 Consequently, there are few (if any) likeable characters given that many of them frequently engage in reprehensible acts of criminal behaviour.
 Even the Arthurian protagonist, King James White, though not a gang member himself, and despite his disdain for the gang warfare blighting his neighbourhood, is at times compelled to do some rather unpleasant things simply because of the prevailing nature of the gang infested environment he finds himself in.